Understanding large localized CP violation in $B^\pm\to K^\pm\pi^+\pi^-$ using dispersive methods

 It is so simple because, in this regime, the production amplitude phase is just the $\pi\pi$ scattering phase shift $\delta_i$.
 Moreover, the $\Omega_{S0n}$ and $\Omega_{S0s}$ phases are equal.
 The size of $\Delta\Gamma_\text{CP}(s,z)$ is determined by comparing to the sum of differential count rates, i.e., $ \Sigma \Gamma(s,z) \equiv \Gamma^-(s,z)+\Gamma^+(s,z)$, obviously CP-even.

-The presented formalism can be compared to earlier approaches; see, e.g., Refs.~\cite{Furman:2005xp,El-Bennich:2006rcn,El-Bennich:2009gqk,Boito:2017jav}.
+Our formalism provides several advantages compared to earlier approaches; see, e.g., Refs.~\cite{Simma:1991ct,Fajfer:2004cx,Furman:2005xp,El-Bennich:2006rcn,El-Bennich:2009gqk,Cheng:2016shb,Boito:2017jav,Cheng:2020ipp} (see also the recent reviews~\cite{Bediaga:2020qxg,Chen:2021ftn}).
 Most of these papers start from a factorization of the hadronic matrix elements into a heavy-to-light transition form factor and a light-meson form factor in the timelike region.
-The latter contains the universal soft rescattering also discussed above, which was previously either modeled or captured by an Omn\`es representation, however, omitting the non-resonant isospin-2 contribution.
-Within QCD factorization the Wilson coefficients contain imaginary parts from charm loops.
-To this end, a factorization approach can model our source terms, however, we employ a simple parametrization of the sources, which even has a clear physical interpretation.
+The latter contains the soft rescattering, which, lacking the latest developments in dispersive $\pi\pi$ scattering, were modeled at best by including some $S0$-, $P$-, and $D0$-wave resonances via phenomenological models: isobars, BW formulas with some background, $K$-matrix formalisms, etc. However, non-resonant $\pi\pi$ or $K\pi$ partial waves with $I>1$ are ignored.
+The \Omnes method was only implemented for the $K\pi$ $S_{I=1/2}$ and $P$~waves~\cite{El-Bennich:2009gqk} for CPV in $B\to K\pi\pi$ decays, omitting the non-resonant $I=3/2$ wave, and never for $\pi\pi$ FSI.
+Few of those works described projected data~\cite{Furman:2005xp,El-Bennich:2006rcn, El-Bennich:2009gqk}, and none attempted the description of Dalitz-plot regions in detail, as done below.
+Moreover, within QCD factorization, Wilson coefficients contain imaginary parts from charm loops.
+To this end, a factorization approach can model our source terms, for which we employ a simple parametrization that has a clear physical interpretation.

 Very recently, LHCb~\cite{LHCb:2022fpg} (supplemental material) has provided high-statistics data with uncertainties on $\Gamma^\pm(s,z)$, integrated or ``projected'' separately over the forward ($z=\cos\theta>0$) and backward ($z<0$) regions, to be denoted by $>$ and $<$ superscripts, respectively.
-In our formalism, the nontrivial $z$-dependence appears linearly in the amplitude through $f_P(s,t)$.
+In our formalism, the nontrivial $z$ dependence appears linearly in the amplitude through $f_P(s,t)$.
 We can take advantage of these projections by defining

 to study differential decay rates not just in CP-symmetric and -antisymmetric combinations, but simultaneously in forward--backward symmetric or antisymmetric ones.
 The above definitions are useful for disentangling different partial-wave contributions.
 Hence, in Fig.~\ref{fig:DeltaK} we show the data following these combinations.